yhpong/Scientific-Toolkit/README.md

     Set AP1 = Nothing
 ```
 The input to this class is a pairwise similarity matrix.
 In this case we use the negative of Euclidean distance.
-Method .Affinity_Propagation is the main procedure that finds out which data points are the "exemplars", i.e. members that are the most representative of their groups. .Exemplars returns an integer vector that holds the pointers to which data is an exemplar. .Expemplar_index returns an integer vector of size N that holds the exemplar assigned to each data point.
+Method `.Affinity_Propagation` is the main procedure that finds out which data points are the "exemplars", i.e. members that are the most representative of their groups. `.Exemplars` returns an integer vector that holds the pointers to which data is an exemplar. `.Expemplar_index` returns an integer vector of size N that holds the exemplar assigned to each data point.

 The exemplars here are similar to the cluster centers in k-Means method above.
 But unlike k-Means, the number of exemplars are not prespecified but discovered on the fly.
-That number is affected by the choice of the fifth argument in .Affinity_Propagation, which can be "MIN", "MAX" or "MEDIAN".
+That number is affected by the choice of the fifth argument in `.Affinity_Propagation`, which can be "MIN", "MAX" or "MEDIAN".
 You may refer to [Frey, 2007](http://www.psi.toronto.edu/affinitypropagation/FreyDueckScience07.pdf)<sup>2</sup> to understand what that means.

 In the figures above, the samples with black circles around them are discovered as the exemplars, and the lines map out the samples assigned to each of these exemplars.
 The 2D mapping was done in PCA, notice how each exemplar tends to sit at the center of its group.